EXCLUSIVE-Hong Kong tells foreign governments to stop accepting special British passport | Education

 EXCLUSIVE-Hong Kong tells foreign governments to stop accepting special British passport

+In a statement to Reuters, the Hong Kong government said: "Hong Kong participants under the Working Holiday Scheme should be confined to holders of the HKSAR passport," referring to the document of the Hong Kong special administrative region.
+"The government of the HKSAR has formally notified the 14 partner countries which had signed working holiday agreements with Hong Kong."

-A Hong Kong government website lists 14 countries under the reciprocal Working Holiday Scheme, including Japan, Canada, Germany, Britain, and Australia.
-Officials in Japan, South Korea, Italy, and New Zealand confirmed to Reuters that they still recognized the BNO passport for visas.
-South Korea's Foreign Ministry added that it had not received the letter while Hungary said it had and had started talks to change the working holiday program.
+A Hong Kong government website lists Japan, Canada, Germany, Britain, Sweden, Ireland and Australia among the countries under the scheme.
+Officials in Japan, South Korea, Italy, Sweden and New Zealand confirmed to Reuters that they still recognised the BNO passport for visas.
+South Korea's Foreign Ministry added that it had not received the letter, while Hungary said it had and had started talks to change the working holiday programme.

-Other nations, including the United States, Finland, and Norway, also offer similar arrangements or student exchanges for Hongkongers and have accepted BNOs from applicants.
-It is not known if the United States also received the letter but a State Department spokesman told Reuters the BNO remained valid for visa-issuing purposes and travel to the United States.
+Other nations, including the United States, Finland and Norway, also offer similar arrangements or student exchanges for Hongkongers, and have accepted BNOs from applicants.
+It is not known if the United States also received the letter but a State Department spokesman told Reuters the BNO remained valid for visa-issuing purposes and for travel to the United States.

 Hong Kong's moves against the BNO followed an announcement from the UK government that its new visa could attract more than 300,000 people and their dependents.
 London said it was fulfilling a historic and moral commitment to Hong Kong's people in the wake of the national security law, which allows for suspects in serious cases to be taken across the border and tried in mainland Chinese courts.